KYVENetwork/trustless-api/.github/README.md

 server:
     # port of the server
     port: 4242
-    # will redirect to the CDN defined in `storage` if set to false the server will fetch the content on request and serve it directly
-    redirect: false

 # === SERVER ===
 # crawler configuration.
 Only relevant when running the crawling process